 - A stack of toilet paper, some doggie refuse bags, and a ziplock bag to store it.
 Sometimes services are not available, and you need to use ‘a friendly tree’.
 Always take out what you take in.

 - Tissues.
 You will use more of these than you ever have before.
 They can be found at shops along the way, so take a pack or two to start.
 Again, dispose responsibly!

 - A lightweight journal and two pens.
 I am a writer – I need a journal.
 I love the journals from Muji.
 They are like Moleskine but better for two reasons – they are lighter and a LOT cheaper.

 - School stick Glue – to stick stuff into your journal!

-- iPhone X plus Charger with European plug (if applicable).
+- iPhone plus charger with European plug (if applicable).
 Make sure the Camino apps are on your phone, your contact info.
 Just as importantly, don’t forget to capture the views and your new Camino Family!

-- Sim Card for the phone – pick up in France before Camino.
-They are hard to find before Pamplona, so pick one up in France before you begin the Camino.
+- Sim Card for the phone – They are hard to find before Pamplona, so pick one up in France before you begin the Camino.